 The Music Department encourages every member of the Franklin Pierce community to get involved in music.
 Our program welcomes students looking for a major, a minor or just someplace to play or sing.
 We offer a wide array of opportunities for instrumental and vocal study, performance, music theory, history and music technology.
 All of our ensembles perform at Franklin Pierce, throughout the Monadnock Region of New Hampshire and beyond.

 In addition to Mass Communication and Music major and minor programs, the University offers a wide array coursework in theater, dance, fine arts and graphic design and communications as part of our core curriculum.
 Students benefit from involvement in large-scale performances, exhibitions, and participation in internships, as well as local and national festivals.

 Theatre and Dance

-The Theatre and Dance Department offers three concentrations: Dance, Performance/Directing, and Design/Technical.
-The aim of the Department is to enhance the student's capacity for imaginative and creative thought and action.
-Majors and minors, from freshmen through seniors, all participate actively in the process of performing, crafting and producing works of theatre and dance with the goal of achieving a substantial understanding of this collaborative artistic process.
+The Theatre and Dance Department offers courses in acting, directing, dance, theatrical and technical design.
+The Department's goal is to enhance each student's capacity for imaginative and creative thought and action.
+Students participate actively in the process of performing, crafting and producing works of theatre and dance with the goal of achieving an understanding of this collaborative artistic process.

 Peggy Rae Johnson